-That is not true when you are far sighted and need reading glasses.
-You will need to be able to clearly read your gauges and that means that you somehow need to correct your reading vision while diving.
-For snorkeling that might not be true as you don’t have gauges to read that you’re safety depends on.
+That is even true when you are farsighted and need reading glasses.
+You will need to be able to clearly read your gauges and that means that you somehow need to correct your reading vision while scuba diving with potentially using prescription masks.
+For snorkeling that might not be true as you don’t have gauges to read that your safety depends on.

 A dive mask will make any surrounding object around you appear larger and closer than they really are.
-If you’re just a little near sighted then this automatic correction of the scuba lenses might be enough so you can dive or snorkel without needing your glasses.
+If you’re just a little nearsighted then this automatic correction of the scuba lenses might be enough so you can scuba or snorkel without needing your glasses or a prescription mask.

-There are a few options available when you’re near sighted to be able to enjoy your dive or snorkeling.
+There are a few options available when you’re nearsighted to be able to enjoy improved vision when you go diving or snorkeling.

 Use your glasses

 There are divers that will take an old pair of glasses and remove the arms of the glasses.
-Then you can place the glasses or your nose or mount them inside the mask.
-However, it will be a problem to keep the glasses in the right position and you can’t adjust them when you’re under water.
+Then you can place the glasses on your nose or mount them inside the scuba mask.
+However, it will be a problem to keep the glasses in the right position and you can’t adjust them when you’re underwater.

-Another problem is that standard glasses tend to fog up and without being able to take the mask off to clean the glasses you’ll have a hard time to see anything.
+Another problem is that standard glasses tend to fog up and without being able to take the mask off to clean the glasses you’ll have a hard time seeing anything.

 Another approach is to use contact lenses.
-These can work ok but if you’re not careful you could lose them if you get water in your eyes while wearing them.
+Contact lenses can work ok but if you’re not careful you could lose them if you get water in your eyes while wearing them.

-Some people have no problem wearing contacts in water while others cannot do that at all.
-If you can deal with it then it can be a great option for you.
+Some people have no problem wearing contacts in the water while others cannot do that at all.
+If you can deal with wearing contact lenses in the water then it can be a great option for you.

-One advantage you definitely have with contact is that they won’t fog up!
+One advantage you definitely have with contact lenses is that they won’t fog up!

 Glue Lenses into mask

-One of the first possible solutions that was invented and at times is used until today is to glue corrective lenses onto the lenses of your mask.
+One of the first possible solutions that were invented and at times is used until today is to glue your corrective Rx lenses onto the lenses of your mask.
 You will need to have special lenses created that have a flat surface on one side.

 The side with the flat surface is what is glued against the flat lens of the mask.
-Most masks have flat glass so gluing the corrective lenses into the mask works pretty well.
+Most masks have flat glass so gluing the corrective lenses into the diving or snorkel mask works pretty well.